Frequently Asked Questions

 How is DPC different to concierge medicine?

 Concierge medicine clinics charge a membership fee, in addition to billing insurance companies.
 This is makes them significantly more expensive than DPC, as they have to allocate significant resources to billing services and interfacing with insurance companies.
+In addition to the higher membership fees, patients still have to pay insurance copay with every visit.
 Some, but not all concierge clinics may offer expensive but non-evidence-based treatments or tests to their patients, in order to increase their cash flow.

 What does the membership fee include?